iqm-finland/KQCircuits/docs/user_guide/gui_workflow.rst

    #.
 In the top menu, navigate to *Edit->KQCircuits Library->Fill with ground
       plane grid*.
 It may take some time to generate.
+      Unhide ground grid in layers list located in the top right.